Skip to main content

 • Use moderate-to-high eccentric overload (+20–40%) to train the body's ability to absorb force.

-• The Damper Mode can also be used for deceleration work — the velocity-dependent resistance naturally creates higher loads during faster movements, training reactive braking capacity.
+• Damper Mode can also be used for deceleration work — velocity-dependent resistance naturally creates higher loads during faster movements, training reactive braking capacity.

 • Cable-based eccentric work is generally lower-risk than plyometric or drop-based deceleration training, making it appropriate for earlier introduction in a return-to-sport program.